Beckon Hill Farms

 Jetta

-Our absolute sweetest cow, she's a great mom to Lillibet.
+Our absolute sweetest cow, she's a great mom to Fiona.

 Likes: Going her own way, anything from the garden, and ear scratches.